keptn/lifecycle-toolkit/examples/sample-app/README.md

     - post-deployment-notification
 ```

-## Deploy the Observability Part and Keptn-lifecycle-toolkit
+## Deploy the Observability Part and Keptn

 ```make install```